Sustainable Development Goals

 While the target sets out a commitment to encourage development assistance and investment, there is no set numerical target.
 Data from the OECD on total resource flows is shown below for informative purposes.

-No data is shown for each of the Nordic countries, as the distribution of international flows will depend on many factors, and there is no set country target level.
+No assessment of progress is performed for the Nordic countries, as the distribution of international flows will depend on the national context.

 Target 10.c